riccardobarbatti/django-docker/README.md

-# django-docker
- Setup Project for Docker Contaneirs
+Simple api in Nest for users

+# Django Docker with MysqlDB Setup
+Django setup project with Docker and Mysql